Page Title

 Dear Friends of First State Military Academy,

-Let me begin by offering thanks to the teachers and staff of FSMA.
-They have performed admirably over these many months, as we all continue to deal with the ongoing impact of Covid.
-I have come to believe the loss in learning for our Cadets, and the ongoing pressures of fewer teachers, fewer educational specialists, resulting in lower scores, are taking a toll on education in Delaware.
-It is clear that many of our kids have lost academic, and in some cases, emotional ground.
-Mandated mask wearing and school closures have contributed to an educational detriment that will take some time to rebuild.
+As we get underway with the ’23-’24 school year, let me again thank all of the teachers and staff of First State Military Academy!
+Despite placing COVID in the rear view mirror, there is little doubt that we all deal with the ongoing impacts of its legacy.
+I remain convinced that the loss in learning for our cadets, the ongoing pressures of fewer teachers and educational specialists, and the resultant retreat of academic scores, exact a toll on education in Delaware.
+Clearly, many of our kids have lost academic and, in some cases, emotional ground.
+Mandated masking and school closures of our recent past contribute to an educational deficit that will take some time to rebuild.

-During this period of transition, the Board and Leadership was seeking someone that could move our academic performance forward, while remaining true to our culture.
-We believe our new Principal, Dr. Lilyanna Auster, meets these objectives, and brings a wealth of experience in finance and administrative skills as we prepare for charter renewal in 2024.
+During this period of transition, the Board and leadership sought someone who could move our academic performance forward, while remaining true to our culture.

-As we approach the middle of our 8th year of education, we continue to seek those students and families that are looking for something different (review the FSMA website for Open House dates) than what the traditional schools offer.
+As we begin the ninth year of delivering education, we are a beacon for those students and families who seek something different than that which traditional schools offer.
 Part of this difference is what we call SOC – Summer Orientation Camp.

-In early August each year, we have all our new Cadets attend SOC.
-Planned and executed by our very own upper class cadets, this is a week-long orientation program held at the school.
-We issue uniforms, and the upperclassmen begin instruction on marching, proper salutes, PT, as well as teach the norms and values expected of all cadets.
-They wear the Marine MARPAT uniform every day, but as I spoke of earlier, it is our culture that sets us apart.
+In early August each year, we have all of our new cadets attend SOC.
+This is a week-long orientation program held at the school, ORGANIZED AND ADMINISTERED BY OUR VERY YOUNG MEN AND WOMEN - OUR VERY OWN CADETS.
+They issue uniforms, they give instruction on marching, they teach military decorum such as saluting, they conduct physical training, and they instill the norms and values expected of all cadets.
+They wear the Marine MARPAT uniform every day, but that is merely the outward symbol of the culture that sets us apart!
 We have raised the bar on our cadets’ personal conduct as students in high school.
-Our educational model of combining the discipline and purpose of the Marine JROTC program with project-based learning creates a culture that supports respect for each other, and our teachers.
-We believe that without high expectations, accountability, hard work, and respect for one another, our cadet’s will not be prepared for life after high school.
-Given all that we as a state and nation have witnessed these past three years, it is ever more critical that our cadets are ready for what the future may bring.
+Our educational model of combining the discipline and purpose of the Marine JROTC program with project-based learning, creates a culture that promotes respect for one another, and for our teachers.
+We AFFIRM the values of high expectations, accountability, hard work, and respect for one another.
+We implement these tenants so that cadets are prepared upon graduation.
+Given all that we, as a state and nation, have witnessed these past number of years, it is ever more critical that our cadets are ready for what the future may bring.

-In closing, FSMA will remain focused upon delivering our model of education and culture.
-We know this is a challenge, but our great teachers and senior leadership have not wavered.
+In closing, First State Military Academy remains focused on delivering our model of education and culture, as best we can.
+We acknowledge the challenges facing us, but our great teachers and senior leadership will not waiver.
 We will “stay the course.”
-Our Cadets deserve nothing less!
+Our cadets deserve nothing less!

 Thank you again for your support of FSMA.
-If you ever have any questions – do not hesitate in contacting me directly.
+And, if you ever have any questions, do not hesitate in contacting me directly.

 C. Scott Kidner